duncanmcclean/simple-commerce/docs/customers.md

 ],
 ```

-Alternatively, you can store your customers as Statamic users.
+### Users Driver

-This is often pretty handy if you're building some sort of membership site or if you want a way for your customers to log in, to view order history etc.
+Storing your customers as users can often be handy if you're building some sort of membership site or if you want a way for your customers to log in, to view order history etc.

 > **Hot Tip:** You'll need to enable [Statamic Pro](https://statamic.com/pricing) if you want to store your customers as users.

 To enable, change `\DoubleThreeDigital\SimpleCommerce\Customers\EntryCustomerRepository::class` to `\DoubleThreeDigital\SimpleCommerce\Customers\UserCustomerRepository::class`.
-Also ensure you remove the `collection` item from the array - otherwise Simple Commerce might get confused.

 ```php
 /*